 Before you delve into the NCBI Protein and Structure Databases, it's best to understand the structure and function of proteins.
 This module reviews the fundamentals through videos and an open book quiz.

 This module shows how to use the Protein and Structure Databases through videos, hands-on exercises and quiz.

 This module uses video and hands-on exercises to explore the NCBI databases MedGen, ClinVar and Genetic Testing Registry (GTR).

 In this module, we discuss public policy and the ethical implications of bioinformatics data storage, access, and use through readings, videos and discussion posts.

 This module takes a look at advances in genomic research through readings in Genetics Home Reference and a PubMed literature search activity.

 You now have an opportunity to reflect on and apply what you've learned.
 Work through four synthesis activities based on actual questions that the NCBI has been asked, then reflect on your own next steps by creating a personal bioinformatics action plan.

-Take an additional week to finish up your synthesis activities, then complete the evaluation to receive 25 hours of CE credit from the Medical Library Association.
+Take an additional week to finish up your synthesis activities, then complete the evaluation to receive CE credit from the Medical Library Association.